It sounds obvious, but broken glass can be very sharp and therefore dangerous. It must be handled with care.

 Preparing and cleaning the frame

-Once broken glass has been removed, use a hacking knife to cut away the old putty.
+Once the broken glass has been removed, use a hacking knife to cut away the old putty.

 Keep your goggles on to protect your eyes.